hliutongco/jekyll-now/_posts/2017-12-22-intro-object-oriented-programming.md

 Additional clarification: "TicTacToe.new" is the Ruby syntax for creating a new object using a class.
 In the example, I assigned "TicTacToe.new" to the variable "ttt_game".
 I then used that variable to call upon a method within the TicTacToe class.

 Note that calling the "play_tictactoe" method directly on the TicTacToe class will result in an error.
+This is because a class is an **object creator** rather than an object itself.
+You need to create an object (in this case, a tic tac toe game) first in order to call a method upon that object.

 ### »additional resources
 * [bastards book of ruby](http://ruby.bastardsbook.com/chapters/oops/) » a more thorough explanation